Grolla05/Project_SolarPoints/README.md

 - Public squares
 - Peripheral and isolated regions

-This project aims to provide **greater safety and well-being** to communities through a **low-cost, sustainable, and technically efficient solution**.
+This project aims to provide **greater safety and well-being** to communities through a **low-cost, sustainable, technically efficient solution and bioengineer**.

 ---